 A battery is a product which transforms stored chemical energy directly into electrical energy.
 The main components of battery are anode, cathode, and electrolyte.
 Batteries use electrolyte as the chemical source for the electricity production.
 Electrolyte is substance which releases ions when dissolved in solvent or liquid.
-The battery electrolyte market is progressing at a good rate in the recent years, and anticipated to register a significant growth during the forecast years.
-The growth is majorly attributed to the increasing adoption of electric vehicles, increase in automobile sales, and increase share of alternative energy sources in the energy mix.
+The battery electrolyte market is progressing at a good rate in recent years and anticipated to register a significant growth during the forecast years.
+The growth is majorly attributed to the increasing adoption of electric vehicles, increase in automobile sales, and increase the share of alternative energy sources in the energy mix.

 The batteries use different chemical compounds as electrolyte.
 Some of the commonly used compounds are sodium chloride, sulphuric acid, nitric acid, chloric acid, sodium acetate, and others.

 On the basis of battery type, the battery electrolyte market is classified into lead-acid batteries and lithium-ion batteries.
 Among these two, lithium-ion batteries category is projected to lead the market, registering the higher CAGR during the forecast period.
 This can be attributed to the increasing penetration and growing focus of various countries on electric vehicles, as government of various countries is focusing on lowering the carbon dioxide in order to maintain a greener environment.
 For instance, the Electric Vehicles Initiative (EVI) is a multi-government policy which is designed to accelerate the adoption of electric vehicles across the world.